Featured NYC events in December 2018

 If theater is your religion and the Broadway musical your sect, you've been woefully faith-challenged of late.
 Venturesome, boundary-pushing works such as Spring Awakening, Bloody Bloody Andrew Jackson and Next to Normal closed too soon.
 American Idiot was shamefully ignored at the Tonys and will be gone in three weeks.
 Meanwhile, that airborne infection Spider-Man: Turn Off the Dark dominates headlines and rakes in millions, without even opening.
 Celebrities and corporate brands sell poor material, innovation gets shown the door, and crap floats to the top.
 It's enough to turn you heretic, to sing along with The Book of Mormon's Ugandan villagers: "Fuck you God in the ass, mouth and cunt-a, fuck you in the eye."
 Such deeply penetrating lyrics offer a smidgen of the manifold scato-theological joys to be had at this viciously hilarious treat crafted by Trey Parker and Matt Stone, of South Park fame, and composer-lyricist Robert Lopez, who cowrote Avenue Q. As you laugh your head off at perky Latter-day Saints tap-dancing while fiercely repressing gay tendencies deep in the African bush, you will be transported back ten years, when The Producers and Urinetown resurrected American musical comedy, imbuing time-tested conventions with metatheatrical irreverence and a healthy dose of bad-taste humor.
 Brimming with cheerful obscenity, sharp satire and catchy tunes, The Book of Mormon is a sick mystic revelation, the most exuberantly entertaining Broadway musical in years.
 The high

-Theater review by Adam Feldman [NOTE: A new block of tickets for performances through June 9, 2019, goes on sale at 11am on September 27.
+Theater review by Adam Feldman [NOTE: A new block of tickets for 2019 performances in June through September goes on sale at 11am on November 29, 2018.
 Join the Virtual Waiting Room between 10:30am and 11am for a crack at the best seats.]
 The world of Harry Potter has arrived on Broadway, Hogwarts and all, and it is a triumph of theatrical magic.
 Set two decades after the final chapters of J.K.
 Rowling’s world-shaking kid-lit heptalogy, the two-part epic Harry Potter and the Cursed Child combines grand storytelling with stagecraft on a scale heretofore unimagined.
 Richly elaborated by director John Tiffany, the show looks like a million bucks (or, in this case, a reported $68 million); the Lyric Theatre has been transfigured from top to bottom to immerse us in the narrative.
 It works: The experience is transporting.
 Jack Thorne’s play, based on a story he wrote with Rowling and Tiffany, extends the Potter narrative while remaining true to its core concerns.
 Love and friendship and kindness are its central values, but they don’t come easily: They are bound up in guilt, loneliness and fear.
 Harry (Jamie Parker) is weighted with trauma dating back to his childhood, which hinders his ability to communicate with his troubled middle son, Albus (Sam Clemmett); it doesn’t help that Albus’s only friend is the bookish outcast Scorpius Malfoy (the exceptional Anthony Boyle), son of Harry’s erstwhile enemy, Draco (Alex Price).
-Despite the best intentions of Harry’s solid wife, Ginny (Poppy Miller
+Despite the best intentions of Harry’s solid wife, Ginny

 Theater review by Adam Feldman Jez Butterworth’s The Ferryman is a tremendously noisy play about silence and its price.
 Rob Howell’s expertly detailed set, festooned with memorabilia and kids’ drawings, depicts a farmhouse in Northern Ireland in 1981.
 More than 20 actors stream on and off the stage, including many children of various ages, plus a live baby and a goose; there is music, both traditional and contemporary, and a celebratory dance.
 The whole thrilling production seems alive, as few Broadway shows do, with the clutter and scope of reality.
 It is harvest day, and for Quinn Carney (Paddy Considine) it starts with a sweet early-morning flirtation with Caitlin (Laura Donnelly).
 They seem a happy couple, but we soon piece together that she is not Quinn’s wife and the mother of his seven children—that would be the sickly Mary (Genevieve O’Reilly)—but the presumed widow of his long-missing brother, Seamus.
-As we have learned in the play’s prologue, Seamus’s corpse has just been discovered in a local bog, and the quietly menacing local Irish Republican Army warlord, Muldoon (Stuart Graham), is intent on ensuring that nobody talk too much about how the dead man got that way.
+As we have learned in the play’s prologue, Seamus’s corpse has just been discovered in a local bog, and the quietly menacing local Irish Republican Army warlord, Muldoon (Stuart Graham), is intent on ensuring that no one talk too much about how the dead man got that way.
 Although it is more than three hours long, The Ferryman never drags, in part because Butterworth continually shifts and expands the play’s focus to what had seemed like side characters, such as the sometimes-lucid madwoman Aunt Maggie Far Away (Fionnula Flanagan), the slow-witted Tom Kettle (Justi

 [Note: The review below is for a 2014 version of this show, which was then titled The Imbible.
 A revised version now plays at New World Stages.
 A different, brunch-theater edition, titled Day Drinking, plays on weekend matinees.]
 Remember Bill Nye the Science Guy?
 Great!
 Now imagine him as a bartender who is deeply interested in the history of ethanol alcohol, really likes wigs and costumes, and just joined a coed barbershop quartet.
 That description of Anthony Caporale’s The Imbible: A Spirited History of Drinking may sound far-out, but the show is both educational and entertaining.
 (It's also a fine showcase for a cappella classics arranged by Josh Ehrlich and performed by a gifted ensemble that includes the show's director, soprano Nicole DiMattei.)
 Mixing whimsy and information, Caporale makes the story of our relationship with alcohol remarkably compelling.
 And the show's lessons—on subjects like the drinks served at Prohibition-era speakeasies, the origin of the gin and tonic, and the difference between a cocktail and a mixed drink—can be washed down with complimentary, thematically appropriate beverages.
 As Caporale says, “Trust me, I get funnier with every sip.”
 That makes the show a must-see for anyone who enjoys free booze, which is probably nearly everyone.—Amelia Bienstock